NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

             <fk>marcob_v[0-9][0-9].tf</fk>
         </kernels_to_load>

-NPB will use the "bundle" and "kernels" directories specified in the next section of the Configuration File "Directories" to search for the latest version of these kernels (if provided by patterns) or to the kernel specified (if the kernel name does not contain patterns.)
+NPB will use the ``bundle_directory`` and ``kernels_directory`` directories specified in the next section of the Configuration File "Directories" to search for the latest version of these kernels (if provided by patterns) or to the kernel specified (if the kernel name does not contain patterns.)

 Kernel patterns
 ^^^^^^^^^^^^^^^

-Throughout the configuration you will find multiple occurrences of kernels must be specified with a pattern.
-The usage of patterns allows NPB to know that it must scan a directory, or a list, for a specific version of the kernel within the possibilities provided by the pattern, such as the latest version of a specific kernel.
+Throughout the configuration you will find multiple occurrences of kernels that are specified with a pattern.
+The usage of patterns allows NPB to know that it must scan a directory or a list of directories, for a specific version of the kernel within the possibilities provided by the pattern, such as the latest version of a specific kernel.

 The patterns recognised by NPB are quite limited and are a subset of the ones used for regular expressions.
 They are the following: